DLR-RM/rafcon-task-planner-plugin/pages/documentation/DataTransfer.md

 }
 ```

 When starting to execute the state machine, these definitions are copied into a global variable named **rtpp_data** in the [global variable manager (gvm)](https://rafcon.readthedocs.io/en/latest/concepts.html#global-variable-manager) of RAFCON.
 So when an identifier was passed to a state, the corresponding object can be read from this dictionary.
-For example, reading the size of the passed food, e.g. the pizza, in an execution state would look like this:
+For example, reading the size of the passed food, e.g. the pizza, in an execution state would work like this:

 ```python
  def execute(self, inputs, outputs, gvm):